Ishani Karmarkar

 From Large to Small Datasets: Size Generalization for Clustering Algorithm Selection

 Clustering is a fundamental problem in machine learning.
 There are a variety of clustering algorithms in the literature; however, there is scant guidance on choosing a good clustering algorithm for a dataset at hand.
-In this paper we approach the problem of clustering algorithm selection using a semi-supervised framework.
+In this paper we approach the problem of clustering algorithm selection.
 We present algorithms that use a small subset of the data to provably estimate the performance of three classic clustering algorithms: k-means++, k-centers, and single linkage hierarchical clustering on the full dataset.
 We support our theoretical results with experiments on several real-world clustering instances. (arxiv)

 project image